department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/findings-summary.md

 - The other participant, a screenreader user, shared concerns about auto-saving leaving users with no way to clear or cancel a selection if they had done something by mistake.
 > The only thing I didn’t like about that is that I would like the option to save it myself.
 Here, if you accidentally hit the space bar or whatever, it changes it whether you really wanted it to or not.  - P11, screenreader user

-### Screenreader users felt profile was generally easy to use and didn’t encounter any major points of confusion.
+### The two screenreader users we talked to didn’t encounter any major points of confusion in profile, and felt it was generally easy to use.

-This is a huge win!
-We’ve worked hard on accessibility and it’s encouraging to hear feedback from screenreader users who are not on our VA.gov team.
+We’ve worked hard on accessibility and it’s very encouraging to hear feedback from Veterans who use screen readers.

+> This site is actually pretty clear.
+It’s as clear as it can be.
+Nothing is ever going to be perfect, because what one person likes another person might now.
+One thing I will tell you is because a lot of time on a lot of websites, those alerts don’t read.
+In other words, JAWS doesn’t hear that alert.
+And if JAWS didn’t hear that alert, I wouldn’t know that it had saved.
+It.
+But you’ve got it set up so that it does.
+That’s the thing with screenreader technology you have to be sure the alerts get focus so they read out loud. - P11

+### One participant with cognitive considerations struggled to complete tasks that required multiple pages or modal disruptions.

+P9 exhibited signs of short term memory lost, and:
+- struggled to stay on task when having to go from one page to another, such as adding a mobile phone number while updating notification settings.
+- struggled to recall to navigate from page to page, despite having already used the navigation menu in the setting.
+- repeatedly triggered the same modal, seemingly unsure how to resolve the problem.

+TK: insert link to recording

 ## Recommendations
-### Don’t redesign the VA.gov profile to use a one-thing-per-page pattern.
+### For general editing functionality, continue using the single page editing pattern profile has in place today.
-    * All participants were able to use our existing pattern to update their information with this pattern major hurdles.
+    - All participants were able to use our existing pattern to update their information with this pattern major hurdles.
-    * We didn’t see a significant improvement in the ability for people to update their information in the prototype over our website.
+    - We didn’t see a significant improvement in the ability for people to update their information in the prototype over our website.
+Those who found  the prototype easier commented on its simplicity, but the prototype didn’t include realistic alerts/warnings that would need to be in place on a live website.
-    * At this time, we don’t have enough data to suggest that one-thing-per-page would be easier for people with cognitive or vision considerations.
+    - At this time, we don’t have enough data to suggest that one-thing-per-page would be easier for people with cognitive or vision considerations.
+    - If we want to test this in the future, we should build out a more realistic prototype to more confidently evaluate how one-thing-per-page impacts usability.

-### Work with the content team to improve our button labels.
+### Improve our button labels.
 - 5 of 11 people experienced hesitation and/or confusion over which button to choose when presented with a pair.
 - There are opportunities to be more consistent with our language and make options clearer to Veterans.